 The Interdisciplinary LEAH Curriculum

-For first year medical Fellows and all other LEAH Fellows, Tuesday mornings (typically 8AM-1PM) are devoted to interdisciplinary seminars on such topics as epidemiology and research, advocacy, program development, adolescent development, cultural competency, mental health, psychopharmacology, leadership in practice, Life Course, writing for publication, and teaching.
-There is also a noon seminar on the spectrum of eating disorders and obesity.
-Once a month there is a joint session for all Fellows, Faculty and Staff from the Division of Adolescent Medicine during which journal club, morbidity & mortality rounds, QI, and timely adolescent health topics and Leadership Lectures are presented.
-Additionally, over the course of the academic year, LEAH Fellows will come together with Fellows from other Children's Hospital HRSA-funded programs (Adolescent Substance Abuse Program, Developmental Medicine, & ER/Toxicology) for seminars on substance abuse in adolescents.
+For first year medical Fellows and all other LEAH Fellows, Tuesday mornings (typically 8AM-1PM) are devoted to interdisciplinary case-based discussions as well as seminars including research methods, advocacy, motivational interviewing, health equity, mental health, psychopharmacology, writing for publication, and teaching.
+Noon seminars address disordered eating concerns, chronic fatigue, and problematic interactive media use.
+Fellows, Faculty and Staff from the Division of Adolescent Medicine meet monthly for journal club, morbidity & mortality rounds, QI, and Leadership Lectures.
+Fellows work together on a Health Equity Capstone project culminating their academic year.
+Additionally, over the course of the academic year, LEAH Fellows come together with Fellows from other Children's Hospital HRSA-funded programs (Adolescent Substance Abuse Program, Developmental Medicine, & ER/Toxicology) for seminars on substance use in adolescents.

 Adolescent Medicine Fellowship